Email Coach Capron at Jon_Capron@baylor.edu

 Capron's 2016 cross country squad enjoyed one of the most successful seasons of his tenure with a meet victory at the Ken Garland Invitational and a fifth-place finish at the NCAA South Central Region Championships - the program's best finish since 2010.
 Capron guided freshman Devin Meyrer to All-Region honors with a 17th-place finish at the regional meet to earn the highest finish for a BU men's runner since 2006 and the first All-Region honor since 2013.
 In the classroom, Capron's crew led the Big 12 with six student-athletes earning a spot on the Academic All-Big 12 first team.
 The Bears finished seventh at the Big 12 Championship.

-Last season during the outdoor track season, Capron had three athletes (Robert Dutton, Kiana Hawn and Antwuan Musgrove) earn All-Big 12 honors in the 400-meter hurdles.
+During the 2016 outdoor track season, Capron had three athletes (Robert Dutton, Kiana Hawn and Antwuan Musgrove) earn All-Big 12 honors in the 400-meter hurdles.
 He guided Hawn to a spot in the NCAA Championships, the sixth-fastest time in school history (57.48) at the Texas Relays and event titles at both the Ricardo Romo Invitational and the Michael Johnson Invitational.
 Indoors, Capron's men's distance relay squad secured All-Big 12 honors as well.

 During the 2015 cross country season, Capron's men's squad finished sixth at the NCAA South Central Regional.
 Capron helped senior JR Hardy finish one spot out of All-Region honors, while coaching three underclassmen to scoring finishes at that meet.
 At the Big 12 Championship, the Bears were seventh to give them four-straight years of finishing seventh or better at the conference meet.